Hurricane Preparedness Plans for Businesses

 Topics: Loss Control

-Summary: Big storms, such as Super Storm Sandy or Hurricane Katrina in 2005 and 2022's Hurricane Ian have caused billions in damage.
+Summary: Big storms, such as Super Storm Sandy in 2012 or Hurricane Katrina in 2005 have caused billions in damage.
 Your business must be ready for the next big storm that could hit your region.
-We share helpful tips to prepare your business for hurricanes and severe storms in this article.
+These tips will help prepare your business for hurricanes and severe storms in this article.

 The Impact of Severe Storms

-Back in October 2012, Superstorm Sandy slammed into the east coast of the United States.
-According to NOAA’s National Centers for Environmental Information (NCEI), the storm led to 159 deaths and more than $78 billion in damages.
+In October 2012, Superstorm Sandy slammed into the east coast of the United States.
+According to NOAA’s National Centers for Environmental Information (NCEI), the storm led to 159 deaths and more than $88.5 billion in damages.
 The storm caused widespread interruption to vital water and electrical services in major population centers up and down the eastern seaboard.
-Even the New York Stock Exchange shut down for two days, something that hadn’t happened since a major winter storm in 1888.
+Even the New York Stock Exchange shut down for two days, which hadn’t happened since a major winter storm in 1888.

-But Sandy ranks only fourth in terms of costliest hurricanes.
-Hurricane Katrina in 2005 was the costliest, with a price tag of $170 billion.
-So, what made 2012’s Hurricane Sandy so uniquely destructive?
-It was the way several conditions came together to create the perfect storm, with most of the damage related to water and storm surge.
-Despite relatively low wind speeds, Sandy grew in intensity when it interacted with another storm system coming in from the west.
-At the same time, there were high tides that coincided with the maximum astronomical tide associated with the lunar cycle, intensifying the storm surge and causing major flooding.
+This category 1 storm is the fifth costliest hurricane and the four hurricanes more costly were all category 3 or 4 storms.
+What made Hurricane Sandy so uniquely destructive?
+Several conditions created the perfect storm, with most of the damage related to water and storm surge.
+Despite relatively low wind speeds, a characteristic of category 1 storms, Sandy grew in intensity when it interacted with another storm system coming in from the west.
+Additionally, the lunar cycle created the maximum astronomical tide, intensifying the storm surge and causing major flooding.

 How to Prepare Your Business for a Hurricane